 – A court-appointed guardian

 The issue is very important for expats and most expats once divorced tend to want to leave Thailand.
-It is the guardian who get to decide where the children or child will live.
+It is the guardian who gets to decide where the children or child will live.
 If you are going back to the UK or Australia then do you get to take the children or child with you are what are the arrangements for visitation by your ex-wife.
-On the other side if you wife gets custody when and how do you get to see them.
+On the other side if your wife gets custody when and how do you get to see them.
 These all need to be documented.
 Note that there is also the option of child custody mediation in Thailand.

-If the child or children have property in their name then the parent or guardian who has parental rights gets to determine the fate of any property on behalf of the child.
-This might not sound important but since foreigners cannot own land outright in Thailand should you have placed the land into your children’s name your ex-wife with parental power will be able to sell, mortgage or otherwise dispose of the land or property held in their name.
+If the child or children have a property in their name then the parent or guardian who has parental rights gets to determine the fate of any property on behalf of the child.
+This might not sound important but since foreigners cannot own land outright in Thailand should you have placed the land into your children’s name your ex-wife with parental power will be able to sell, mortgage, or otherwise dispose of the land or property held in their name.

 Child custody most times in Thailand is done by mutual agreement.
-If it is a married couple getting divorced the arrangements for the child or children is contained in the divorce agreement.
-This agreement will also state who get parental power over the children and also the issue of alimony payments and visitation rights need to be settled.
+If it is a married couple getting divorced the arrangements for the child or children are contained in the divorce agreement.
+This agreement will also state who gets parental power over the children and also the issue of alimony payments and visitation rights need to be settled.
 If this cannot be settled by mutual agreement the courts have to make a ruling on this.

 You will have to file two matters with the court.
 The first being the legitimation of a child and the second at the same time being full or partial custody of the child.
 The court will make a ruling in this regard for either full or partial parental powers.
-If you need more information about divorce in Thailand and legitimation of a child or children then email us today or call us on our tollfree telephone number.
+If you need more information about divorce in Thailand and the legitimation of a child or children then email us today or call us on our toll-free telephone number.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained in our website is for general information purposes only and does not constitute legal advice.